Leon-87-7/md2pdf/README.md

-                        Output PDF file (default: same name as input) --theme THEME         Theme to use for styling (default: default) Ignored if --css is specified --css CSS             Path to a custom CSS file for styling the PDF Takes precedence over --theme -p, --preview         Open the PDF with the default viewer after conversion
+                        Output PDF file (default: same name as input) --theme THEME         Theme to use for styling (default: default) Ignored if --css is specified --theme-list, -thl    List all available themes and exit --css CSS             Path to a custom CSS file for styling the PDF Takes precedence over --theme -p, --preview         Open the PDF with the default viewer after conversion